 You were busy with errands, work, whatever you were doing before being stopped.
 You have deadlines to meet and appointments to get to.
 Let the officer know that you need to be on your way by saying something like “Am I free to go Sir?”.
-Always show respect and be rational when asking the questions.
+Always show respect and be rational when asking questions.

 6. Don’t get Tricked by Threats

 The police can and will lie to you to get you to admit guilt.
 Don’t do it.
-An aggressive officer may get angry that none of his tactics are working that allows him to violate your rights.
+An aggressive officer may get angry that none of his tactics are working which allows him to violate your rights.
 Just sit there calmly and silently if the officer begins to yell threats to you.
 Keep telling him you would like to be on your way.

 7. Don’t Admit Anything, Remain Silent